 William C. Medici is a former intelligence operations officer and he is an Army veteran turned writer & producer, media executive, entrepreneur and philanthropist.

-His writing, producing and directing work includes feature films, documentaries and television series some of which include NBC’s primetime special, “Little Italy: Past, Present & Future,” as well as the TV series “American Dream(s).”
-Click here to view William Medici’s TV & Film credits.
+His writing, producing and directing work includes feature books, films, documentaries and television series some of which include NBC’s primetime special, “Little Italy: Past, Present & Future,” as well as the TV series “American Dream(s)” and the children’s book series “Bijou’s B&B.” Click here to view William Medici’s TV & Film credits.

-William is the Founder of TM Universal which was acquired by Cheil Worldwide.
+William served as the Chief Executive Officer and Founder of TM Universal which was acquired by Cheil Worldwide.
 Some of the clients that William had the privilege to work with include Samsung, Virgin, Corona, Pfizer, NBC, Voya, TUI, Realogy, Philip Morris International, Lucas Bols, Ford Motor Company, Dow Corning, RTL Group, Unicef, Retail Energy Supply Association, the Plastics Industry Trade Association, State & Federal Communications, Pharmaceutical Research & Manufacturers of America and the National Park Foundation.
 Click to view Creative Work.

-William currently serves as the President & Co-Founder of The Medici Foundation, a non-profit 501c (3), private foundation he leads together with his wife Lisa that promotes and provides opportunities in the arts.
+William currently serves as the Chairman of the Board of Directors & Co-Founder of The Medici Foundation, a non-profit 501c (3), private foundation he leads together with his wife Lisa that promotes and provides opportunities in the arts.
 The foundation has sponsored a number of initiatives including the Veteran Film Lab, Angelo Musco’s Illy Cafe Art Series, the Off-Broadway play entitled Bagabonds, the New York City International Film Festival as well as leading the historic landmark of Little Italy & Chinatown in New York City.

-William speaks Italian, Spanish & Farsi and sits on the board of the New York City International Film Festival.
+William speaks Italian & Spanish and is a Board Director of the New York City International Film Festival.
 He is a member and supporter of the CIA Officers Memorial Foundation, American Legion, Green Beret Foundation, the Association of the United States Army, Humane Society of America, ASPCA, Wildlife Conservation Society and The International Academy of Television Arts & Sciences.